grantmacken/oAuth1/README.md

 ## Creating a Authorization Header

 Th following example shows how to use the library, with your obtained credentials.
 It creates the Authorization header string required for posting a status update to the Twitter 'statuses/update' API endpoint.
-The example data ( oauth_consumer_key etc ) come from the [twitter code examples](https://dev.twitter.com/oauth/overview/creating-signatures).
+The example data ( oauth_consumer_key etc ) come from the twitter [creating signatures](https://dev.twitter.com/oauth/overview/creating-signatures) and [authorizing-requests](https://dev.twitter.com/oauth/overview/authorizing-requests) example code.
 The same example data has been used to test the library.

 ```
 declare